 I sat upright, relaxed and comfortably on the sofa, hands on thighs, arms and shoulders loose, feet flat on the floor.
 I set a timer for five minutes, closed my eyes and I was off.

 I focused only on my breathing.
 In, out, in, out.
 Only through my nose.
 In, out, in, out.
-My mind tried to wander off onto things like the meetings I had scheduled, the emails I needed to write, the projects to check, but I kept forcing myself back to my breathing…. in, out, in, out.
+My mind tried to wander off onto things like the meetings I had scheduled, the emails I needed to write, the projects to check, but I smiled and gently brought myself back to my breathing…. in, out, in, out.

 The alarm went off and I was shocked!
 Was that it?
 That was five minutes?
 Continue reading →